Film Studies, Film Production, or On-the-Job Training

 THE ALTERNATIVE: ON-THE-JOB TRAINING

-Some film students these days are looking for alternative methods to start their film careers, and one of these alternatives is to look for apprenticeship opportunities within the industry—that is, on-the-job training.
-While many people don’t have the connections to make this happen for themselves, one excellent way to get in the door is by enrolling in a film school that uses the mentor-apprentice approach.
+Some film students these days are looking for alternative methods to start their film careers, and one of these alternatives is to look for externship opportunities within the industry—that is, on-the-job training.
+While many people don’t have the connections to make this happen for themselves, one excellent way to get in the door is by enrolling in a film school that uses the mentor-extern approach.
 This type of school actually places each of its students in a real film production company, where a working professional trains the student one-on-one during actual film productions.
 On-the-job training teaches you film production in ways other film schools cannot—plus, it gives you direct access to the film industry, making it much easier to get work after you graduate.

 If you simply want a career that is based around the film industry (like a film critic, for example), then film studies may be all you need; if you want to be a filmmaker, however, you need to focus on film production, not film studies—and on-the-job training may be the best form of film production education you will find.